-This is a transcript of a Webinar hosted by InetSoft in August 2010 entitled "Why Self-Service BI?"
-The speaker is Mark Flaherty, Vice President of Marketing at InetSoft.
+This is a transcript of a webinar hosted by InetSoft in August 2016 entitled "Why Self-Service BI?"
+The speaker is Mark Flaherty, CMO at InetSoft.

 Mark Flaherty (MF): Traditionally most business users have had to rely heavily on IT to get access to information the need to make business decisions.
 This not only causes inordinate delays in decision-making, but also places extra dependencies on IT.
 This has increased the overall cost of business intelligence.
 All of these factors translate into higher operating costs, reduced productivity, customer dissatisfaction, and most importantly a higher level of dissatisfaction among employees of an organization, both in IT and in the business.